MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 You customize the work-tracking experience in two different ways, depending on the supported process model:

 - For Azure DevOps Services, you use the **Inheritance** process model, which supports WYSIWYG customization.
-- For TFS, you use the **On-premises XML** process model, which supports customization through import or export of XML definition files for work-tracking objects.
+- For Azure DevOps Server, you have a choice of using the **Inheritance** process model or the **On-premises XML** process model, which supports customization through import or export of XML definition files for work-tracking objects.
+- For TFS 2018 and earlier versions, you only have access to the **On-premises XML** process model.

 Although the **On-premises XML** process model option is powerful, it can cause various issues.
-The chief issue is that processes for existing projects don't update automatically when TFS is upgraded.
+The chief issue is that processes for existing projects don't update automatically when Azure DevOps Server is upgraded.

 For example, TFS 2013 introduced several new features that depended on new work-item types and other process template changes.
 When you upgrade from TFS 2012 to TFS 2013, each project collection gets new versions of each of the